Synthetic biology: The "creation" of life

 One ethical question is whether or not it is acceptable to create new life forms, sometimes known as "playing God".
 Currently, the creation of new life forms not present in nature is at small-scale, the potential benefits and dangers remain unknown, and careful consideration and oversight are ensured for most studies.
-Many advocates express the great potential value – to agriculture, medicine, and academic knowledge, among other fields – of creating artificial life forms.
+Many advocates express the great potential value—to agriculture, medicine, and academic knowledge, among other fields—of creating artificial life forms.
 Creation of new entities could expand scientific knowledge well beyond what is currently known from studying natural phenomena.
 Yet there is concern that artificial life forms may reduce nature's "purity" (i.e., nature could be somehow corrupted by human intervention and manipulation) and potentially influence the adoption of more engineering-like principles instead of biodiversity- and nature-focused ideals.
 Some are also concerned that if an artificial life form were to be released into nature, it could hamper biodiversity by beating out natural species for resources (similar to how algal blooms kill marine species).
 Another concern involves the ethical treatment of newly created entities if they happen to sense pain, sentience, and self-perception.
 There is an ongoing debate as to whether such life forms should be granted moral or legal rights, though no consensus exists as to how these rights would be administered or enforced.

 Ethical support for synthetic biology

-Ethics and moral rationales that support certain applications of synthetic biology include their potential mititgation of substantial global problems of detrimental environmental impacts of conventional agriculture (including meat production), animal welfare, food security and human health, as well as potential reduction of human labor needs and, via therapies of diseases, reduction of human suffering and prolonged life.
+Ethics and moral rationales that support certain applications of synthetic biology include their potential mitigation of substantial global problems of detrimental environmental impacts of conventional agriculture (including meat production), animal welfare, food security, and human health, as well as potential reduction of human labor needs and, via therapies of diseases, reduction of human suffering and prolonged life.